1922 Michigan Wolverines football team: Death of Bernard Kirk

 Hundreds of telegrams of condolence were sent to the family "from all parts of the world", including one from Walter Camp, which read: "We shall not soon forget the remarkable play on the gridiron of Bernard Kirk, a star indeed and one of those indefatigable performers combining both brain and physique with speed and judgment, a fine example of real football players."
 Many newspapers noted the coincidence that Kirk and George Gipp had both died before all of the All-American teams had been announced (Gipp had died in December 1920).
 Knute Rockne recalled that Gipp and Kirk, who had been teammates at Notre Dame, had been "great pals" and "practically inseparable."
 A Wisconsin newspaper made the following observation:"[Kirk] had played end on the Notre Dame eleven before coming to Michigan, and the death of Kirk marks the passing of that ill fated but brilliant Notre Dame combination of Gipp to Kirk.
 Like Kirk, George Gipp, died in the height of his stardom, just after the close of a season in which he was picked by most critics for the all-American.
 As a member of the Notre Dame team Kirk played end and received most of the passes hurled by Gipp."

 Kirk's funeral, held in Ypsilanti, was covered by newspapers across the United States.
 The church where the requiem mass was held "could not accommodate a tenth of those attending the services."
 Kirk's honorary pallbearers included University of Michigan President Marion Leroy Burton, Michigan Governor Alex Groesbeck, Fielding H. Yost, and two U.S. Congressmen.
 His casket was carried to the grave by eight of his Michigan teammates, including Harry Kipke, Paul Goebel, Irwin Uteritz, and Franklin Cappon.
 One account described the emotional response of Kirk's teammates at the funeral: "As the casket bearing the body of the former University of Michigan football star was slowly lowered into his last resting place, husky athletes who battled with him on the football fields for the glory and honor of Michigan sobbed unashamed."

 Personnel

 Depth chart

-The following chart provides a visual depiction of Michigan's lineup during the 1922 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Michigan's lineup during the 1922 season with games started at the position reflected in parentheses.
 The chart mimics Yost's short punt formation while on offense, with the quarterback under center.